Oriseven/Oriseven.github.io/_pages/about.md

   - /about.html
 ---

 I received my Ph.D. degree in Information Engineering from <a href="https://www.cuhk.edu.hk/english/index.html">The Chinese University of Hong Kong</a> (CUHK), where I was supervised by Prof. <a href="https://www.ie.cuhk.edu.hk/faculty/chen-he-henry/">He Chen</a>.
 I received my bachelor's degree in Information and Communication Engineering from <a href="https://en.uestc.edu.cn/">University of Electronic Science and Technology of China</a> (UESTC).
-Currently, I am a Postdoctoral Researcher at Department of Information Engineering, CUHK.
+Currently, I will be joining the Department of Information Engineering at CUHK as a Postdoctoral Researcher.

 My research advances wireless system performance through physical-layer security, intelligent sensing, and AI-signal processing fusion.
 Recently, I have been focused on the cross-band channel prediction for 5G O-RAN systems, where I aim to combine physics-based modeling with deep learning to improve spectral efficiency in practical deployments.